greglinch/sourcelist/to-do-list.md

 # To-do for development

+* fix timezone import issue
+	* it doesn't work as expected given the current logic re: isinstance()

+* insert call command for set_related_user when a source is created in the admin

 * double click (or clip copy icon) to copy phone number / email address
 	* calls a GET request for this so it's not on the page?